 Currently there is little research on the nature and scope of religion in Canadian classrooms.
-This is something Patrick hopes to change.
-One of the research projects she is currently working on seeks to understand more about this important area.
+This is something I hope to change.
+Beginning with this research project, I am currently working to understand more about this important area.

-Collaborating with a research team, consisting of Dr. Carla Peck from the University of Alberta and Dr. Mike Ferber of The King's University, Patrick investigates how secondary social studies teachers in Alberta public schools teach about religion in their classes.
+Collaborating with a research team, consisting of Dr. Carla Peck from the University of Alberta and Dr. Mike Ferber of The King's University, we will investigate how secondary social studies teachers in Alberta public schools teach about religion in their classes.

-Phase one involved interviews with secondary teachers in Alberta.
+My research has involved interviews with secondary teachers across Alberta.
 Many of the teachers believed it was important to teach religion in some capacity so that students could better understand the world they live in.
-They also mentioned the difficulties in teaching about religion, such as being uncomfortable discussing religious diversity and differences or religiously-loaded issues as sensitive topics for deeply religious students.
+They also mentioned the difficulties thy experienced in teaching about religion such as being uncomfortable discussing religious diversity and differences, or religiously-loaded issues as sensitive topics for deeply religious students.
 I hope to analyze this data and put forward some useful findings regarding religious complexities in the classroom.